Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Conclusion

-\paragraph{Discussion.} By tailoring the native operations of the spin-optical quantum computing architecture to the honeycomb Floquet code, we observe an improved photon loss threshold of 6.4\%, compared to the original 2.8\% reported in~\cite{Gliniasty2024Spin}, along with significant reduction in resource overheads.
-This demonstrates concretely in the case of the SPOQC architecture that it is beneficial to co-design and seek compatibility between quantum error-correcting codes, syndrome extraction methods, and a hardware's native gates.
+By tailoring the native operations of the spin-optical quantum computing architecture to the honeycomb Floquet code, we observe an improved photon loss threshold of 6.3\%, compared to the 3.3\% obtained withing the $\CZ$-SPOQC architecture, along with significant reduction in resource overheads.
+This demonstrates concretely in the case of the SPOQC architectures that it is beneficial to co-design and seek compatibility between quantum error-correcting codes, syndrome extraction methods, and a hardware's native gates.
 We believe that this observation should also apply to other technological platforms, and we expect that extending the approach to include further building blocks of a fault-tolerant quantum computer, in particular decoding methods and logical gate implementations, can also prove fruitful, as suggested in ~\cite{bluvstein2024logical, cain2024correlated} in the context of cold atom platforms.

 The idea of ``floquetifying'' quantum error-correcting codes has already been investigated in specific instances (e.g.~\cite{BLN2024Unifying, TMK2023Floquetifying, alam2024dynamical}).
 Our results lend concrete evidence to these efforts that the use of Floquet codes can lead to significant performance improvements.